 Medicare Part D adds prescription drug coverage to Original Medicare.
 These plans are offered by private insurance companies approved by Medicare and will include an additional premium.
 It is important to review your medications to ensure that they are covered by your particular Part D plan.
 Often Part D coverage can be found included with a Medicare Advantage plan.

 - Medicare Supplement

 Medicare Supplement (Medigap) policies are offered through private insurance companies and provide coverage to fill gaps in Original Medicare where the beneficiary is responsible for copayments, coinsurance, and deductibles.
 These policies offer standardized benefits although the costs may vary by policy and company.

 Extra Help, also known as the Low Income Subsidy (LIS), is a Medicare program that assists people with limited income and resources with their prescription drug costs.
 If eligible, Extra Help can help pay your Medicare drug plan’s monthly premiums, yearly deductible, coinsurance and copayments.
 Beneficiaries also would not be subject to the Coverage Gap or any late enrollment penalties.
 You may automatically qualify for Extra Help if you have full Medicaid coverage, receive help from your state Medicaid program paying your Part B premiums, or if you receive Supplemental Security Income (SSI) benefits.
 To apply, you can contact your state Medicaid office or call 1-800-MEDICARE (1-800-633-4227).

 Aevo Insurance Services, LLC

-Whether you have recently been awarded Social Security Disability benefits, are currently uninsured, or have coverage through an employer or government plan, the licensed Medicare specialists at Aevo Insurance Services, a subsidiary of The Advocator Group, are here to support you in making the proper financial decisions as you transition onto the Medicare program.
+Whether you have recently been awarded Social Security Disability benefits, are currently uninsured, or have coverage through an employer or government plan, the Licensed Insurance Agents at Aevo Insurance Services, a subsidiary of The Advocator Group, are here to support you in making the proper financial decisions as you transition onto the Medicare program.

 Go to Aevo Insurance Services